• Skip to primary navigation

 This favorite fall dessert is made with simple ingredients, most of which are pantry staples.

 If apples are your thing, let me share a few other recipes from the blog.
 Apple blueberry pie is a twist on the classic apple pie recipe and a yummy homemade apple pie.
 Layered Apple Cinnamon Bread is a tasty sweet bread full of fall flavor!
-Apple Slaw is one of my very favorite side dishes!
-It is healthy and full of flavor.
+Apple Slaw is one of my favorite side dishes!
+It is full of flavor.

 Baked apple crumble in a white ceramic pie pan.